google/WebFundamentals/src/content/en/fundamentals/push-notifications/permission-ux.md

 Those are some of the common practices I've noticed on the web.
 Sadly, there is one very common bad practice.

-The worst thing you can do is instantly show the permission dialog to users as soon as they land on your site.
+The worst thing you can do is to show the permission dialog to users as soon as they land on your site.

 They have zero context on why they are being asked for a permission, they may